 It supports many registration methods, composed of various transform models (rigid, affine, nonrigid), similarity measures (for example mutual information), optimisation methods (for example gradient descent), interpolation methods (nearest neighbour, linear, cubic), and multi-resolution schemes.
 Components can easily be plugged in, to allow the user to configure his/her own registration methods.

 elastix is a command line driven program.
 Most configuration settings are defined in a parameter file.
 This makes it possible to use scripts that run registrations with varying parameters, on large databases of images, fully automatically.
 In this way the effect of each parameter can be thoroughly investigated and different methods can be compared systematically.
+Since 2015 we have bindings available in popular scripting languages, so as to offer user-friendly access to many popular image registration algorithms.
+This is available via SimpleElastix, making

 The program is aimed at research environments.
 For most applications a nice graphical user interface will be desired, and optimised parameter settings for the specific application.
 Note that the authors are not responsible for any damage caused by bugs in the program.
 The program is under constant development, so if you want to use it in an application make sure to test it very carefully.
 See the legal stuff.